Google Sheets MCP server

 Prerequisites

-Before using this server, you must set up Google Cloud Platform credentials:
+Before using the MCP server, you must set up Google Cloud Platform credentials:

 1. Create or select a GCP project in the Google Cloud Console